-Late 3-pointer sinks Southern Fulton boys in 1st round
+Late 3-pointer sinks Southern Fulton boys

 Find out who had the best plays from Southern Fulton's PIAA Class 1A boys basketball game against Williamsburg.
 Video by Blair Garrett & Lizi Arbogast, GameTimePA.com

 It was a shootout in Hollidaysburg on Friday night.

 The Southern Fulton boys basketball team was edged 55-54 by a late 3-pointer from Williamsburg, falling in the first round of the PIAA Class 1A tournament.

 While the Blue Pirates (16-10) advance to the second round to face Elk County Catholic (25-0), a 52-41 winner over Eden Christian, Southern Fulton ends the season 19-6.

 But coach Kent Hendershot’s squad will look to get back on the horse next season.

 “You’ve just got to go home and get up the next day and go to work,” Hendershot said.
 “In my 24 years, that’s what I’m most proud of; our kids go to work the next day.”

 From the opening whistle, the teams put on a show for the fans, pumping the arena with energy on every drive.
 Neither team gave an inch defensively, with both squads fighting tooth and nail for every loose ball.